HaniehBaktash/CoffeeConnect_HCI84/Developer's documentation.md

 `Application Startup`:

-When the CoffeeConnect_HCI584.py script is executed, it initializes the CoffeeConnect class, which creates the GUI window with a welcome page.
+When the Run Python CoffeeConnect_HCI584.py script is executed, it initializes the CoffeeConnect class, which creates the GUI window with a welcome page.
 The user is greeted with a welcome message and an option to start the main app.

 `Main App Initialization`:
 Upon clicking the "Start" button, the show_main_app() method is triggered.
 This method sets up the filter section, including the rating, name, and type input fields.
 Additionally, it creates a canvas to display coffee options and a scrollbar for navigation.